 SAAM’s presentation of American Visionary is the premiere event in the John F. Kennedy Presidential Library and Museum’s yearlong, nationwide celebration that commemorates Kennedy’s centennial year.
 The exhibition opens in time for what would have been Kennedy’s 100th birthday on May 29, 2017.

-JFK: A Vision for America features John F. Kennedy’s greatest speeches alongside essays by historians, leading political thinkers, writers, and artists.
+The accompanying book JFK: A Vision for America features John F. Kennedy’s greatest speeches alongside essays by historians, leading political thinkers, writers, and artists.
 The book presents Kennedy at his best—thought-provoking, inspiring, eloquent, and wise—on a number of wide-ranging topics, including civil rights, the race to the moon, the environment, immigration, the Cuban Missile Crisis, and more.
 JFKdemonstrates the deep relevance of his words today and his lasting power and influence as an American leader and orator.

 The list of contributors includes Samantha Power, Congressman John Lewis, Senator Elizabeth Warren, the Dalai Lama, Robert Redford, Conan O’Brien, David McCullough, George Packer, Henry Louis Gates Jr., Drew Faust, Tariq Ramadan, Paul Krugman, Kofi Annan, Don DeLillo, Jorge Domínguez, and many others.

 JFK: A Vision for America is edited by Stephen Kennedy Smith, John F. Kennedy’s nephew, and Douglas Brinkley, professor of history at Rice University (HarperCollins, $45).